nodejs/node-v0.x-archive/doc/api/child_process.markdown

 Launches a new process with the given `command`, with  command line arguments in `args`.
 If omitted, `args` defaults to an empty Array.

-The third argument is used to specify additional options, which defaults to:
+The third argument is used to specify additional options, with these defaults:

     { cwd: undefined,
       env: process.env